mudpi/installer/README.md

 ## Installation
-Install MudPi from your RaspberryPi terminal using:
+Install MudPi by running the following command in the terminal on your device:
 ```
 curl -sL https://install.mudpi.app | bash
 ```
+_Install times vary depending on device. \~10-15mins_

 ### Note